 Do you love fast food?
 And Japanese fast food?
-Yoshinoya (𠮷野家) is a Japanese fast-food restaurant chain, specializing in serving gyudon (rice bowl with beef).
-It is the second largest chain of its kind in number of stores in Japan.
+Yoshinoya (𠮷野家) is a Japanese fast-food restaurant chain that specializes in serving gyudon (bowl of rice with beef).
+It is the second largest chain of its kind in terms of number of stores in Japan.
 It also has branches in China, Hong Kong, Taiwan, Philippines, Singapore, Malaysia and the United States.

 In Japan, it is also known as “Yoshi-Gyu” (Japanese abbreviation of “yoshinoya no gyudon“, which means “gyudon of Yoshinoya”).
 The restaurant's motto is: “Tasty, cheap and fast”.
 Most Yoshinoya restaurants are open 24 hours a day and 365 days a year.
 Establishments are located at strategic points such as near train stations or on highways.

-Inside a Yoshinoya restaurant, there are counters and tables, where they are displayed free of charge. beni-shoga, shichimi and shoyu for those who dine inside the establishment.
-It also offers takeout food, except for the teishokus, and in some branches there is the service of drive Thru.
-Soba and tempura are also served in some units.
+Inside a Yoshinoya restaurant, there are counters and tables, where they are displayed free of charge. beni-shoga, shichimi and shoyu for those who eat at the establishment.
+It also offers takeaway food, except for teishokus, and in some branches there is the service of drive Thru.
+In some units are served soba noodles and Tempura too.

 The chain opened its first 24-hour store in 1952.
-In 1958, in order to make more profit, fast-food chains switched to stand-alone restaurants for a joint-stock company.
-The store's first franchise was opened in Shinsaibashi, in 1968.
-In 1975, the first American fast-food chain opened was Yoshinoya, in Colorado.
+As early as 1958, in order to make more profit, fast-food chains switched from stand-alone restaurants to joint stock companies.
+The first franchise store was opened in Shinsaibashi, in 1968.
+In 1975, the first chain of fast food American open was Yoshinoya, Colorado.

-Most of the meat in Japan comes from the United States, but in 2003 there was a ban on beef imports because of cases of mad cow disease.
-And at that time there wasn't as much variation of dishes as there is currently.
-At that time, they had to replace the gyudon dish, which was the restaurant's flagship, with other foods.
+Most of the meat in Japan comes from the United States, but in 2003 there was a ban on beef imports due to cases of the disease of the mad cow.
+At that time there was not as much variation of dishes as there is now.
+At that time, they had to replace the gyudon dish, which was the restaurant's main dish, with other foods.

 That's when the “butadon” (“Mas a” means pig and “don” bowl), which used pork instead of beef, and introduced the karé as one of the main dishes.
 As time went by, different dishes emerged.